-At M larch 31, 2013 At December 31, 2012
+At June 30, 2013 At December 31, 2012

-Homes under contract under construction (1) \$ 247,682 \$ 192,948
+Homes under contract under construction (1) \$ 304,159 \$ 192,948

-Unsold homes, completed and under construction (1) 105,094 107,466
+Unsold homes, completed and under construction (1) 96,076 107,466

-Model homes (1) 64,783 62,411
+Model homes (1) 70,596 62,411

-Finished home sites and home sites under development 617,507 634,106
+Finished home sites and home sites under development 644,315 634,106

-Land held for development (2) 57,081 56,118
+Land held for development (2) 57,650 56,118

-Land held for sale 22,430 21,650
+Land held for sale 15,104 21,650

-Communities in mothball status (3) 37,562 38,488
+Communities in mothball status (3) 39,329 38,488

-\$ 1,152,139 \$ 1,113,187
+\$ 1,227,229 \$ 1,113,187

 - (1) Includes the allocated land and land development costs associated with each lot for these homes. - (2) Land held for development primarily reflects land and land development costs related to land where development activity is not currently underway but is expected to begin in the future.
 For these parcels, we may have chosen not to currently develop certain land holdings as they typically represent a portion of a larger land parcel that we plan to build out over several years. - (3) Represents communities where we have decided to cease operations (mothball) as we have determined that their economic performance would be maximized by deferring development.
 In the future, some of these communities may be re-opened while others may be sold to third parties.
 If we deem our carrying value to not be fully recoverable, we adjust our carrying value for these assets to fair value at the time they are placed into mothball status.
-As of March 31, 2013, we had seven mothballed communities with a carrying value of \$34.3 million in our West Region and two mothballed communities with a carrying value of \$3.3 million in our Central Region.
-During the three months ended March 31, 2013, we did not place any additional communities into mothball status, and we moved one community in the West Region out of mothball status.
+As of June 30, 2013, we had eight mothballed communities with a carrying value of \$36.0 million in our West Region and two mothballed communities with a carrying value of \$3.3 million in our Central Region.
 We do not capitalize interest for such mothballed assets, and all ongoing costs of land ownership are also expensed as incurred.

 As previously noted, in accordance with ASC 360-10, each of our land inventory and related real estate assets is reviewed for recoverability when impairment indicators are present as our inventory is considered "long-lived" in accordance with GAAP.
-Due to the current economic environment, we evaluate all of our real estate assets for impairment on a quarterly basis.
+Due to the recent economic environment, we evaluate all of our real estate assets for impairment on a quarterly basis.
 ASC 360-10 requires impairment charges to be recorded if the asset is not deemed fully recoverable and the fair value of such assets is less than their carrying amounts.
 Our determination of fair value is based on projections and estimates.
 We also evaluate alternative product offerings in communities where impairment indicators are present and other strategies for the land exist, such as selling the land or holding the land for sale in the future.
-Based on these reviews of all our communities, we recorded real-estate impairment charges of \$46,000 and \$293,000 during the three months ended March 31, 2013 and 2012, respectively.
-These charges are included in Cost of home closings in our Statement of Operations.
+Based on these reviews of all our communities, we recorded real-estate impairment charges of \$146,000 and \$192,000 during the three and six months ended June 30, 2013, respectively, as compared to \$863,000 and \$1.2 million for the same periods in 2012.
+These charges are included in Cost of home closings in our income statements.

 In the latter part of 2011, we announced our intent to wind-down operations in the Las Vegas, Nevada market.
-As of March 31, 2013, we had 22 lots remaining to close with no actively selling communities.
-The value of those lots and any associated homes inventory was \$4.1 million as of March 31, 2013.
-Based on our current pace, we expect to complete our construction operations within the next six months.
-The remaining \$12.6 million of Nevada assets relate to properties that we are not currently developing and we are either actively marketing for sale or we have mothballed.
-In the first quarter of 2013, we completed a land sale aggregating \$2.4 million in proceeds as well as collected the remaining \$3.2 million balance of a \$6.5 million land sale relating to two Nevada parcels previously reflected as held for sale on our balance sheet.
+As offune 30, 2013, we had one lot remaining to close with no actively selling communities.
+The value of the remaining home in inventory was\$0.2 million as of June 30, 2013.
+We expect to complete construction and close the remaining home in the third quarter of 2013.
+The remaining \$12.2 million of Nevada assets relate to properties that we are not currently developing and are either actively marketing for sale or have mothballed.